spectrocloud-labs/alertmanager-client-go/examples/README.md

 ### 4. Secure Connection Example (`secure/`)

-Demonstrates how to use TLS and basic authentication for secure communication with Alertmanager, and validates that security features are working correctly.
+Demonstrates how to use TLS and basic authentication for secure communication with Alertmanager.
+This example shows **two approaches** for configuring secure connections:
+1. Using functional options with `NewAlertmanager` (maximum flexibility)
+2. Using the Args struct with `NewAlertmanagerWithArgs` (convenient for config files)

 **What it shows:**
 - Configuring TLS with a custom CA certificate
 - Setting up basic authentication credentials
 - Validating that authentication is enforced
 - Validating that TLS certificate verification is working
-- Production-ready security configuration
+- Enforcing TLS 1.3 minimum version
+- Two different configuration approaches for the same secure setup

+#### Example 1: Using Options Pattern

 **Tests performed:**
 1. **Test 1** - Attempts to send alert WITHOUT basic auth credentials (expects 401 Unauthorized)